junxit/us-congress-bills-115/metadata.md

 - 2017-11-07 — Placed on the Union Calendar, Calendar No. 293.
 - 2017-11-07 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 115-397.
 - 2017-11-07 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 115-397.
+- 2017-11-08 — Considered as unfinished business. (consideration: CR H8643)
+- 2017-11-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-11-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 422 - 0 (Roll no. 621). (text: 11/7/2017 CR H8561)
+- 2017-11-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 422 - 0 (Roll no. 621).(text: 11/7/2017 CR H8561)